Upliner/CharMorph/README.md

 It uses different database format and has more internal differences.
 It uses much less hard coded features.
 It is planned that CharMorph won't be limited to humanoids.
 Animals and other creatures are welcome at CharMorph too.

-It is not ready for practical use yet, but if you like MB-Lab and interested in development similar software feel free to write me :)

 ## Options:

 * **Use local materials:**